jonnydgreen/ts-factory/examples.md

 ```jsonc
 ```

-## ADD instruction if function with name hello not present
+## Generate ADD Instruction if function with name hello not present

 **AST:**